Research Shows that Amphetamines Accelerate the Aging Process

-Amphetamines are a class of drugs known as stimulants, including illicit substances like methamphetamines and cocaine as well as prescription drugs like Adderall and Vyvanse.
-Some of these drugs are used to treat medical diagnoses such as ADD or ADHD, while others are abused for recreational purposes.
+Amphetamines are a class of stimulants which include illicit substances like methamphetamines and cocaine as well as prescription drugs like Adderall and Vyvanse.
+Some of these drugs can help to treat medical diagnoses such as ADD or ADHD.
+Others may lead to addiction by way of recreational use.
 The risks of abusing amphetamines are well known to doctors and clinicians, but researchers have recently found a new danger related to amphetamine abuse: the acceleration of the aging process.

 Risks of Amphetamine Abuse: From Mental Health to a Speedy Aging Process